Revelación: Release and promotion

-The EP's lead single, "De Una Vez", was released on January 14, 2021.
+The EP's first and only promotional single, "De Una Vez", was released on January 14, 2021.
 Her first venture into Latin music since the release of the Spanish-language version of her former band Selena Gomez & the Scene 2010 single "A Year Without Rain", titled "Un Año Sin Lluvia", she described the song as "a beautiful love anthem".
 The music video, directed by Los Pérez premiered the same day.

-The EP's release was announced on January 27, 2021, along with the announcement of its second single, "Baila Conmigo", featuring Puerto Rican rapper and singer Rauw Alejandro.
-The single was released as on January 29, 2021, and the EP was made available for pre-order the same day.
-The accompanying music video also premiered along the song and was directed by Brazilian filmmaker Fernando Nogari.
+The EP's release was announced on January 27, 2021, along with the announcement of its lead single, "Baila Conmigo", featuring Puerto Rican rapper and singer Rauw Alejandro.
+The single was released on January 29, 2021, and the EP was made available for pre-order the same day.
+The accompanying music video also premiered along with the song and was directed by Brazilian filmmaker Fernando Nogari.

-The third single from the project, a collaboration with French DJ and producer DJ Snake, titled "Selfish Love", was announced on February 25, 2021, and was released on March 4, 2021, alongside its music video, directed by Rodrigo Saavedra.
+The second single from the project, a collaboration with French DJ and producer DJ Snake, titled "Selfish Love", was announced on February 25, 2021, and was released on March 4, 2021, alongside its music video, directed by Rodrigo Saavedra.
 The track marked the second partnership between the artists, first as a duo, following their 2018 hit single "Taki Taki" with Cardi B and Ozuna.
 The track listing for the EP was unveiled on March 2, 2021.
 In the days prior to Revelacións release, Gomez released previews of the songs yet to be released through social media.
+Gomez planned to embark on a tour in Latin America, but these plans were never followed through.